 Imagine a new mother, Sarah, struggling with painful engorgement just days after giving birth.
-She feels overwhelmed and unsure of how to find relief.
-If you’re in a similar situation, know that you’re not alone and there are effective strategies to ease the discomfort.
-In the following guide, you’ll discover a step-by-step approach to managing engorgement, ensuring both your comfort and your breastfeeding journey remain on track.
+She feels overwhelmed and unsure how to find relief.
+If you’re in a similar situation, know that you’re not alone.
+There are effective strategies to ease the discomfort.
+This guide walks you through a step-by-step approach to managing engorgement so you can stay comfortable and keep your breastfeeding journey on track.

 Understanding Engorgement: What It Is and Why It Happens

-When you’re maneuvering through the early days of breastfeeding, you may find yourself facing a common challenge: engorgement.
-This occurs when your breasts become overly full and swollen with milk, often making them feel hard and uncomfortable.
+In the early days of breastfeeding, you may face a common challenge: engorgement.
+This happens when your breasts become overly full and swollen with milk, often making them feel hard and uncomfortable.

-Engorgement typically happens in the first few days after birth as your body adjusts to your baby’s feeding patterns.
-It’s your body’s way of signaling that it’s producing milk, but sometimes it produces more than your baby can consume.
+Engorgement typically shows up in the first few days after birth as your body adjusts to your baby’s feeding patterns.
+It’s your body signaling that it’s producing milk, but sometimes it produces more than your baby can consume.

 Recognizing the Symptoms of Engorgement

-You might notice your breasts feel overly full, heavy, or hard to the touch, making it difficult for your baby to latch.
-Pain and tenderness are common indicators, too, often accompanied by a feeling of warmth.
+Your breasts may feel overly full, heavy, or hard, making it difficult for your baby to latch.
+Pain and tenderness are common, often with a feeling of warmth.

 Preparing for Relief: What You’ll Need